datopian/ckanext-translate-/README.md

   ckanext.translate.ignore_list_path=/srv/app/ignore_list.txt
   ```

-  **Note:** The ignore list is not case-sensitive, so you don't need to worry about capitalization (e.g. "CKAN is awesome" and "ckan is awesome" will both be ignored).
-One important detail is that it can't detect stylized text (e.g. "CKAN is awesome" will not match "CKAN is _awesome_") or spelling variations/typos (e.g. "CKAN is awesome" will not match "CKAN is awsome").
-If you need to handle these cases, you can add them to the ignore list as well.
+  **Note:** The ignore list is not case-sensitive, so you don't need to worry about capitalization (e.g. "CKAN is awesome" will match "ckan is awesome" and occurrences of both will be retained properly).
+One important detail is that it can't detect stylized text (e.g. "CKAN is awesome" will not match "CKAN is _awesome_") or spelling variations/typos (e.g. "CKAN is awesome" will not match "CKAN is awsome"), which means they will be translated.
+If you need to handle these additional cases, you must add them to the ignore list as well.

 ## API Documentation